Home » Pickles » Turmeric Pickled Cauliflower & Carrots

 • Crushed red pepper flakes – optional

-Jars filled with spices and vegetables, making Turmeric Pickled Cauliflower & Carrots
+Jars filled with spices and vegetables, making Turmeric Pickled Cauliflower & Carrots.

 How to serve Turmeric Pickled Cauliflower & Carrots